-Located along the Patakancha River, the town was also the site of a famous Spanish defeat by the Inca in 1536AD and is home to the Cerro Bandolista Sun Temple and stunning rice terraces adorning every hillside.
+Located along the Patakancha River, the town was the site of a famous Spanish defeat by the Inca in 1536 BCE and is home to the Cerro Bandolista Sun Temple and stunning rice terraces adorning every hillside.

 Whether you stay for one week or one hour, it’s only another short combi (minibus) ride to the start of your Machu Picchu trek.

-For the princely sum of 2 Soles, the ‘Veronica’ combi will ferry you the 30-minute journey to the Kilometre 82 train station, where you can pose in front of the world-famous Inca Trail sign before setting off on the 30km hike to Aguas Calientes!
+For the princely sum of 2 soles, the ‘Veronica’ combi will ferry you the 30-minute journey to the Kilometre 82 train station, where you can pose in front of the world-famous Inca Trail sign before setting off on the 30km hike to Aguas Calientes!

-Following the Train Line:
+Following the Train Line

-Walk following the train tracks with the valley on your left until you see your first set of Inca Ruins on your right hand side.
-Shortly after that, on your right hand side, you’ll see a small trail winding up onto the side of the valley.
+Walk following the train tracks with the valley on your left until you see your first set of Inca Ruins on your right-hand side.
+Shortly after that, on your right-hand side, you’ll see a small trail winding up onto the side of the valley.
 There are many of these ‘goat tracks’ along the journey that help to keep you off the tracks and avoid most of the tunnels.

-You only have to follow the train line itself for about half of the journey, but when you do the trains are loud and slow, allowing you plenty of time to get out of the way as they pass by with drivers waving and bemused passengers snapping photos of you!
+You only have to follow the train line itself for about half of the journey, but when you do, the trains are loud and slow, allowing you plenty of time to get out of the way as they pass by with drivers waving and bemused passengers snapping photos of you!